ellsclytn/dotfiles/README.md

 # dotfiles

-dotfiles is a set of scripts and configurations to set up Arch Linux or Ubuntu Server with the applications I develop with, and programs I use most.
+dotfiles is a set of scripts and configurations to set up Arch Linux with the applications I develop with, and programs I use most.

 My dotfiles are managed by [fresh](http://freshshell.com).

 ## Requirements

-1. A computer running Arch Linux, or Ubuntu Server.
+1. A computer running Arch Linux

 ## Get started